 A friend had offered to take me zip wiring - which I was up for but you have to book early and as I had only just had the news about my dad the time we were about to book, I wasn't sure where we would be with him so we couldn't book anything.

-I fancied taking me to see Abba Voyage again - but they're closed on a Monday and I went only a few weeks ago.
+I fancied taking myself to see Abba Voyage again - but they're closed on a Monday and I went only a few weeks ago.

-I fancied seeing Phantom of the Opera in London but when I mentioned it another friend said they would like to come with me but were working on my birthday.
+I fancied seeing Phantom of the Opera in London, but when I mentioned it another friend said they'd like to come with me but were working on my birthday.

 I had chips for lunch with lots of salt and vinegar.